pedjas/piper-recording-studio-prompts-serbian/README.md

 Do not edit existing files.
 Just create another one by choosing the fist free ID number, instead.

-For thematic files, you cann add to exieting thematic file and there is free rows.
+For thematic files, you cann add to existing thematic file and there is free rows.
 If there is no room, create file with same name just add number suffix.

 ## Copyright (absence of)